 How SEON Facilitates the Sanctions Screening Process

-- Develop Comprehensive Policies: Organizations must establish clear internal policies that outline roles, responsibilities and procedures for conducting sanctions screening.
+- Set Clear Policies: Define internal roles, responsibilities, and procedures for sanctions screening.

 With continuous monitoring and payment screening – all in one solution.